FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Methodology

 \subsection{Drift adaptation phase}

 The drift adaptation phase addresses the emergence of novel malware families not represented in the initial training distribution.
 Instead of retraining the model upon the arrival of each new class, the system adopts a two-stage strategy that balances rapid response with long-term integration.
+This design targets drift-aware adaptation under evolving malware behavior, where rapid response and later consolidation are both important, but it is not intended to constitute a full classical continual learning framework with long sequential task updates and explicit forgetting-aware optimization.
 Initially, EMBER features extracted from a PE malware are embedded into a latent space using the triplet encoder.
 If the sample is identified as drifted, meaning it exceeds the threshold of all known clusters, it is stored in a buffer for further processing.
 Upon each addition to the buffer, DBSCAN clustering is re-applied to the accumulated drifted samples.
-Unlike the clustering performed during the initial drift detection phase, this instance of DBSCAN is used to discover cohesive groupings among the buffered samples, specifically targeting the identification of latent clusters containing at least 10 samples.
+Unlike the clustering used during the initial drift detection phase, DBSCAN is applied here to discover cohesive groupings within the buffered samples.
+The minimum cluster size is set to 10, which serves as a practical compromise between robustness and early adaptation: smaller groups are more likely to be unstable, while larger requirements would delay recognition of emerging malware families.
+This choice is consistent with the few-shot analysis in Section~\ref{sec:n-way-k-shot}, where performance improves with additional support samples, making 10 a reasonable balance between accuracy and responsiveness.
 Once such a cluster is found, its mean embedding is computed to form a new prototype, which is then added to the set of known clusters.
 This enables future samples to be classified into the newly identified group, thereby allowing the model to adapt to novel malware families without full retraining.
 To distinguish between representations of known and novel families, we refer to the known cluster means as centroids and to the novel representations as prototypes.
 Although both are computed as class-wise means, this terminological distinction reflects their respective roles within the system.

 While our method does not rely on a dedicated prototypical network architecture \cite{snell2017prototypical}, the adaptation mechanism is functionally similar, enabling the model to recognize new families with only minimal labeled data.
 In the longer term, once sufficient samples have been collected, the model is retrained to fully incorporate the new class into the embedding space and clustering structure.